 Other Sources of Insurance

-If you have recently lost your job but want to keep your old health care plan, you can do this through the Consolidated Omnibus Budget Reconciliation Act (commonly known as COBRA).
-However, you must pay for the full cost of the plan yourself without help from your employer.
-In most cases, a plan purchased through the health insurance marketplace will be cheaper, especially if you qualify for subsidies.
+If you’ve recently lost your job but want to keep your health care plan, you can do this through the Consolidated Omnibus Budget Reconciliation Act, or COBRA.
+However, you must pay for the full cost of the plan yourself with no help from your employer.
+In most cases, it’s cheaper to buy a plan through the health insurance marketplace, especially if you qualify for subsidies.

 Once you’ve figured out where you need to shop for insurance, you can start looking at different plans.
-However, doing so can leave you feeling even more confused.
 There are many types of health plans with an alphabet soup of names, such as HMO, PPO, and POS, all of which provide different amounts and types of coverage.

 To understand which type of plan is right for you, you first have to understand what each one covers and which health care providers it allows you to see.

-The downside of this type of plan is that it comes with much higher monthly premiums than other plans.
-Also, these plans sometimes require you to pay the full cost of medical services upfront, then submit a claim to your insurance company to get reimbursed.
-These costly plans are not generally available in the health insurance marketplace.
+The downside of this type of plan is it comes with much higher monthly premiums than other plans.
+Also, these plans sometimes require you to pay the full cost of medical services upfront, then submit a claim to your insurance for reimbursement.
+And these costly plans are not generally available in the health insurance marketplace.